nwg-piotr/nwg-shell/updates.md

 # Recent updates

+## nwg-panel 0.7.5 (2022.08.22)

+- more icon names updated to be Adawaita conformant #141 by @tewkanz
+- fixed SwayWorkspaces crash #142

 ## nwg-panel 0.7.4 (2022.08.15)

-- nwg-panel-config & Clock module: icon names fixed to work with Adwaita icon theme;
+- nwg-panel-config & Clock module: icon names fixed to work with Adwaita icon theme
-- added a fix to prevent SwayWorkspaces from crashing on empty floating node.name - hopefully, as the issue reported from NixOS has not been reproduced on Arch Linux.
+- added a fix to prevent SwayWorkspaces from crashing on empty floating node.name

 ## nwg-panel 0.7.3 (2022.07.31)